The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 Book a Fairy Pool Tour on Isle of Skye, Scotland

-Each of these tours visit different sights, but most include photo stops for Old Man of Storr, Kilt Rock and The Quiraing – so consider eliminating those sights from your Day 1 sightseeing when you are using public buses.
+Therefore, we recommend booking a locally guided tour.
+Each of the following excursions visit different sights, but most include stops at Old Man of Storr, Kilt Rock and The Quiraing.
+So consider eliminating those from Day 1 when you’re using buses.

 Isle of Skye 1 Day Tour with Real Scottish Journeys